 Depending on circumstances in the Department, some of the modules listed below may not be offered in a specific year and modules can also be offered in different semesters than listed below.
+See programme outline below.

-Code Module Credits Module Name Semester 19658 889 180 MCom Statistics Coursework- and Assignment Both option - 180 Credits 19658 879 180 MCom Statistics Full Thesis option - 180 Credits Both
+Code Module Credits Module Name Semester 19658 889 180 Statistics (Coursework- and assignment option) Both 19658 879 180 Statistics (Full thesis option) Both